piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 ### Analysis of the popularity of bike routes <a name = "analysis_of_the_popularity_of_bike_routes"></a>

 The main dataset was transformed into a dataset containing information on bike numbers at stations to analyze popular bike routes.
-The analyzed set, containing information about the numbers of bikes that are pinned to the station in a given time interval, constitutes <b>19 783 745</b> observations.
+The analyzed set, containing information about the numbers of bikes that are docked at the station in a given time interval, constitutes <b>19 783 745</b> observations.
 In the analyzed period, information on <b> 5249</b> bikes was recorded.
 The analyzed dataframe is presented below. </br>
 <img width="550" height="300" src = figures/fig_8.png/>

-Thanks to the use of the Folium library, we can also present popular bike routes.
+By using the Folium library, the most popular routes can also be shown.
 Those that were counted at least 50 times over the analyzed period are presented on the map below.
 <img width="550" height="500" src = figures/fig_9.png/>

 ### Exploration of patterns of bike routes using clustering algorithm <a name = "exploration_of_patterns_of_bike_routes"></a>

 Routes can be represented as a graph.
-Such a graph with distinguished clusters is presented below (the <b>Louvain algorithm</b>, which is a hierarchical clustering algorithm, was used as the clustering method).
+Such a graph with distinguished clusters is presented below (the <b>Louvain algorithm</b> which is a hierarchical clustering algorithm was used as the clustering method).
 <img width="620" height="600" src = figures/fig_10.png/>

 The composition of three exemplary clusters is presented below.